Adversarial Hubness in Multi-Modal Retrieval: Related Work

-Hoedt et al.~\cite{hoedt2022defending} creates unimodal audio adversarial hubs for multiple targets in audio-to-audio retrieval, but the attack is limited to a handful of samples.
-Several other recent papers deploy unimodal adversarial examples against specific downstream tasks, such as toxicity classification~\cite{hosseini2017deceiving}, reading comprehension~\cite{jia2017adversarial}, and chatbots~\cite{zou2023universal}.
-Furthermore, untargeted adversarial perturbations against contrastively-trained encoders are also demonstrated \cite{yu2022adversarial, kim2020adversarial, zhou2023downstream}.
+Hoedt et al.~\cite{hoedt2022defending} generate uni-modal audio adversarial hubs.
+Their attack has two key limitations: it is (1) incompatible with modern retrieval systems based on neural encoders, and (2) unrealistically assumes the attacker has prior access to natural hubs.
+By contrast, our attack converts \emph{any} data of the attacker's choice (in the same or different modality) into a hub using only a few random user queries and is naturally compatible with neural encoders.
+Furthermore, our adversarial hubs impact a much larger number of queries, demonstrating a more scalable and realistic threat.
+Other related work includes uni-modal adversarial examples against specific downstream tasks: toxicity classification~\cite{hosseini2017deceiving}, reading comprehension~\cite{jia2017adversarial}, and chatbots~\cite{zou2023universal}.
+Untargeted adversarial perturbations against contrastively-trained encoders are demonstrated in \cite{yu2022adversarial, kim2020adversarial, zhou2023downstream}.

-Importantly, unlike prior multi-target attacks, which induce different incorrect outputs for the same input across multiple models~\cite{8439941}, and universal adversarial perturbations~\cite{Moosavi-Dezfooli_2017_CVPR}, which generalize across inputs rather than targets, our method operates against a single model but generalizes across embedding targets.

-\shortsection{Poisoning Retrieval-Augmented Generation} Our work is also closely related to retrieval-augmented generation (RAG) poisoning, which involves an adversary who designs and injects adversarial documents into a RAG system's corpus.
-In this setting, adversaries have two goals: (1) to create documents that are frequently retrieved (retrieval poisoning) and (2) to create documents that lead to unsafe generations when retrieved (generation poisoning).
+\para{Poisoning Retrieval-Augmented Generation} Our work is also closely related to retrieval-augmented generation poisoning, which involves an adversary who injects adversarial documents into a RAG system's corpus.
+In this setting, adversaries create documents that have two goals: (1) they are frequently retrieved (retrieval poisoning) and (2) they result in unsafe generations when retrieved (generation poisoning).

-Chaudhari et al.~\cite{chaudhari2024phantom} studies trigger-based retrieval poisoning, where an attacker designs an adversarial document that is retrieved for any query containing a specific trigger word.
-Meanwhile, others \cite{zhong2023poisoning, xue2024badrag} study trigger-less retrieval poisoning attacks by first clustering documents and then generating an adversarial document for each cluster.
-Zhang et al.~\cite{zhang2024controlled} improves upon these methods by introducing a method to produce natural-looking text that works with both trigger and trigger-less setups.
-At the generation layer, attacks can produce adversarial documents that, when retrieved, cause generative models to produce harmful content or perform denial-of-service attacks~\cite{chaudhari2024phantom, shafran2024machineragjammingretrievalaugmented}.
+Chaudhari et al.~\cite{chaudhari2024phantom} study trigger-based retrieval poisoning: they create adversarial documents that are retrieved for any query containing a specific trigger word.
+Others~\cite{zhong2023poisoning, xue2024badrag, ben2025gasliteing} study triggerless retrieval poisoning attacks by clustering clean documents and generating an adversarial document for each cluster.
+Zhang et al.~\cite{zhang2024adversarial} propose a method to produce natural-looking text that works for both trigger-based and triggerless attacks.
+After they are retrieved, adversarial documents cause generative models to produce harmful content~\cite{chaudhari2024phantom, shafran2024machineragjammingretrievalaugmented}.